model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 ```

 In order to verify properties about the rectangle, we wrote a verification harness.
-The harness tried to verify that when the rectangle is stretched, it can hold another rectangle of its original size (dimensions).
+The harness postulates that when the rectangle is stretched, it can hold another rectangle of its original size (dimensions).
 If verified succesfully, this means that for any given stretch factor and any height and width of the original rectangle, this property holds true.

 ```rust